omeka/omeka-s-enduser/docs/modules/mapping.md

 ![Item mapping marker with no label or image](../modules/modulesfiles/Mapping-publicNoLabel.png)

+### Resource page blocks

+#### Items

+[Resource page blocks can be configured on each site](../sites/site_theme.md#select-regions-and-blocks) based on the theme your site is using.
+Some sites offer multiple regions where blocks can be placed.
+Maps are not automatically added to item pages when the module is active; you must manually move the Mapping block into your desired location.

+#### Item sets

+Item sets cannot themselves be geolocated (pinned to a map), but they will display maps of all their items' geolocation data.
+This appears in the admin side as a "Mapping" tab on the item set, identically to items.
+This tab is for informational purposes only, cannot be edited, and will disappear when you go to editing mode.

+On the public side, item sets will not display a map automatically - you must [manually add the "Mapping" resource page block to a region](../sites/site_theme.md#select-regions-and-blocks) offered by your site theme, for each site you have.

+Item set pages, if you add the Mapping resource block to a region, will display a map with all the features for all the items in that set.
+This map resource block has no settings but can be modified with the [site-wide settings](#site-wide-settings).

 ### Page blocks

 Mapping creates two page blocks you can add to your site pages: "Map by attachments", where you manually add resources to the map block; and "Map by query", which allows you to use a search string to add resources to the map block.